firecat53/urlscan/README.rst

 - The HTML message handling is a bit kludgy in general.

 - multipart/alternative sections are handled by descending into all the sub-parts, rather than just picking one, which may lead to URLs and context appearing twice.
+(Bypass this by selecting the '--dedupe' option)

 - Configurability is more than a little bit lacking.